 Verify Barracuda Archive Search for Outlook version (available for download on the USERS > Client Downloads page in the Barracuda Message Archiver web interface) is the same major revision as the Barracuda Message Archiver firmware for proper functionality.

 For stubbing and Microsoft Exchange imports initiated via the Barracuda Message Archiver user interface, there is a 100MB limit on file import.

 You can enable stubbing to store attachments on the Barracuda Message Archiver rather than on the Microsoft Exchange servers to reduce storage capacity on the servers, in some cases by as much as 70%.
 Exchange Stubbing configuration is done on the MAIL SOURCES > Exchange Integration page.
 For detailed information, click Help in the web interface.

 During the stubbing process, the Barracuda Message Archiver adds all attachments (Attachments Only option), or the entire message (Entire Message option) for a message to its own storage database and creates a hyperlink, or stub, to the original attachment or message depending on the option you select in the Exchange Integration page.
 The attachment from the original message, or if selected, the entire message, is then removed from your Exchange server and replaced with the stubs so that any requests to access the file or message is automatically redirected to, and served from, the Barracuda Message Archiver.
-A short message containing the names and sizes of the stubbed content is placed in every "stubbed" email, along with a hyperlink from which users can easily access the attachments regardless of what email client is used, including Outlook Web Access and mobile devices.
+A short message containing the names and sizes of the stubbed content is placed in every "stubbed" email, along with a hyperlink where users can easily access the attachments regardless of what email client is used, including Outlook Web Access and mobile devices.